vitorfrois/vitorfrois.github.io/content/post/support_vector.md

 In a similar way, the **decision rule also depends only on the dot product of the unknown vector and the samples vectors**.

-**Note:** It is possible to prove that the Lagragian gives a convex space, that is, the local maxima is also the global one.
+**Note 1:** It is possible to prove that the Lagragian gives a convex space, that is, the local maxima is also the global one.

+**Note 2:** the constraints $\alpha_i \ne 0$ are going to be the ones related to samples that lie on the gutter of the street.

 After all these calculations Vapnik certainly hesitated a little and think if he was going in the right direction.
 Only almost 30 years later, researchers found the ideia of a kernel, allowing the model to surpass linearity.